Jaguar Land Rover begins Brexit-linked UK plant shutdowns

 Prime Minister Theresa May’s efforts to obtain a longer extension have also ruined contingency plans for some of them.

-Shutdowns are generally organized far in advance so employee holidays can be scheduled and suppliers can adjust volumes, making them hard to move.
+Shutdowns are generally organised far in advance so employee holidays can be scheduled and suppliers can adjust volumes, making them hard to move.

 BMW’s UK Mini and Rolls-Royce plants are also shuttered this week, as is Peugeot’s Vauxhall factory, which brought forward summer shutdowns to April.